ComplexityLCA/complexitylca.github.io/source/events.rst

 Research Fellow at Imperial College London's Urban Energy Systems group at the Faculty of Engineering  specialized in agent-based models for city systems.
 He utilizes spatial and temporal data from various sectors and scales, particularly energy and transport, providing valuable decision support for designing new services, technologies, and policies.
 Having worked on national and international sustainability projects, he is currently part of the FCDO-funded Climate Compatible Growth (CCG) programme and member of the secretariat of the Energy Transition Council (ETC) working in close collaboration with the UK's Department of Energy Security and Net Zero (DESNZ) to deliver coordination and technical assistance in partner countries.

 The webinar was concluded with participatory discussion to list out challenges we face in our complexity-oriented life cycle research and expectations to the initiative. (link to slide)

-Recording of the webinar:
-youtube

-Flyer of the webinar:
-github

 Description of the event:
 https://www.list.lu/en/event/introducing-complexity-oriented-methods-into-life-cycle-thinking/